 The most frequent cause of failure of residential water heaters is a leak from the tank.
-If you see water around your tank, you probably have a leak.
-And if your water heater sits in your attic or above the first floor, the risk for catastrophic damage increases.
+If you see water around your tank, you likely have a leak.
+And if your water heater sits in your attic or above the first floor, the risk for catastrophic damage rises.
 If you discover your water heater is leaking, call the experts immediately.
 Even a minor leak can expand fast and cause significant damage to your home.

 Not Enough Hot Water Available

 If you’re getting zero, or very little, hot water out of your tap, the culprit could be the pilot light on your water heater unit.
 If you’re not familiar with how to investigate the pilot light, call in the experts to manage the problem.

 If your running water is either too hot or too cold, there is a strong chance that you have the incorrect size water heater to accommodate your living space and the number of people using hot water in your home.
 If a gas water heater is undersized, the system will break down in a shorter period of time.